digitalvectorz/ccarps/Character_Creation.md

 * 6-10: 2d (Max points: 60)
 * < 6: 1d (Max points: 30)

 The second step is rolling your character's Primary Attributes.

-For rolling up characters, it is suggested that you write down each roll on a scratch piece of paper before committing it to the character sheet.
-Some Starting Types allow the modification of rolls before they are recorded on the character's sheet.
-Unless the Starting Type (or Game Master) says otherwise, the rolls will be committed to the sheet in the order they are rolled.
-First roll is Strength, second is Dexterity, and so on.
+In general players roll five sets of dice according to the age chart and record each set in one of the primary attribute boxes.

 ### Character Rank ###
 Character rank is the sum of the character's Primary Attributes.
 When a character's points equal or exceed a given rank, the player rolls an extra set of 5d and may apply that to a chosen attribute.
 (This is a chance to increase an attribute, which is not guaranteed.)